yuxiangalvin/Stock-Move-Prediction-with-Adversarial-Training-Replicate/README.md

 ### Experiments

-I conducted experiment on two datasets: ACL18 & KDD17 as mentioned
+I conducted experiment on two datasets (from jupyter notebook): ACL18 & KDD17 as mentioned using the provided optimal parameters by the original authors

 #### ACL18